telatin/microbiome-bioinformatics/_posts/2023-03-01-data_structures_python-1.md

 In simple terms, a data structure is a way of organizing and storing data in a computer so that it can be accessed and used efficiently.
 It can be thought of as a container for data, with different ways of organizing the data depending on the structure used.

-Data structures are important in programming because they can *greatly affect the efficiency and speed of your code*.
 By using the right data structure for a specific task, you can optimize your code for faster processing times and more efficient memory usage.

-Built-in data structures are available in most programming languages, and Python is no exception:
+**Built-in data** structures are available in most programming languages, and Python is no exception:

 * lists,
 * tuples,